-I write with passions and try to connect the situations in meaningful ways.
+I write with passion and try to connect the situations in meaningful ways.

 I have written this short story in the response to challenge given by respected Billybuc.
 Hopefully, you all will enjoy it.
 If there is a flaw, then let me know in the comments.